 - SaaS can expand and can be customized to the needs of your shop as your business grows.

 - Own your data.
-With both systems you usually own your data.
+With both systems, you usually own your data.
 Check with the specific software that you are considering to know for sure.

 - With SaaS, you can have different staff members using the system from different devices at once and have your information update automatically everywhere.
-This make collaboration easier.
+This makes collaboration easier.
 On-Site Premise solutions usually need updating and are limited to certain devices.

 Hopefully, all of this information can give you a little insight so you can make the best decision for your business.
-ShopVOX is a SaaS system and we offer a free 15 day trial so you can experience how the workflow management feature works.
+ShopVOX is a SaaS system and we offer a free 15-day trial so you can experience how the workflow management feature works.
 You’ll love how easy it is to collaborate!